 Sebaceous Adenoma in Dogs

 There are several types of skin tumors that develop from the skin and adnexa (the parts adjoining the skin).
-The most common tumor is the Lipoma, commonly referred to as a “fatty tumors” and the second most common is a tumor arising from the sebaceous glands called sebaceous adenomas.
+The most common tumor is the dog lipoma, referred to as a “fatty tumor,” and the second most common is a tumor arising from the sebaceous glands called sebaceous adenomas.

 The sebaceous glands produce an oily substance called sebum, which lubricates the skin.
 The ducts of the sebaceous glands empty into hair follicles.
-A different problem that can occur in dogs that arises also from the sebaceous gland is a Sebaceous Cyst, but is less common in dogs.
+A different problem that also arises from the sebaceous gland is a sebaceous cyst, but these are less common in dogs.

-The development of sebaceous cysts is thought to develop from an obstruction of the follicles, leading to abnormal accumulations of sebum.
+Sebaceous cysts develop from an obstruction of the follicles, leading to an abnormal accumulation of sebum.

-Sebaceous adenomas are benign tumors that originate from the landular or ductal tissue.
-In dogs, they are common on the head, neck, back, eyelids and limbs.
+They are benign tumors that originate from the glandular or ductal tissue.
+In dogs, they are common on the head, neck, back, eyelids, and limbs.
 They are generally hairless protrusions firmly attached to the skin.
 They can have the appearance of cauliflower.

 What to Watch For